(Pocket-lint) - Do you wish you had more control over demands on your attention?

 Thankfully, Google has developed a toolset for Android users who want to find the right balance with technology.
 Called the Digital Wellbeing dashboard, it's in the Android settings menu and is designed to show your smartphone usage habits.
 It also provides access to helpful tools like app limit timers and a “wind down” mode to help you focus on going to sleep.

 - The best Android phone: which is the top Android phone to buy today?

 What is the Digital Wellbeing dashboard?

-At I/O 2018, Google unveiled a new toolset in Android Pie, its latest update to Android devices.
-Called the Digital Wellbeing dashboard, Google described the tools as being part of its new "digital wellbeing" initiative, in which it is focusing on helping people be healthier both in their real lives and in their digital lives.
+At I/O 2018, Google unveiled a new toolset in Android Pie called the Digital Wellbeing dashboard.
+Google described the tools as being part of its new "digital wellbeing" initiative, in which it is focusing on helping people be healthier both in their real lives and in their digital lives.
 Google found that 70 per cent of people want help with digital well-being.

-When people are given the tools to easily disconnect, they can enjoy their lives more and be fully present.
+Google's idea is that when people are given the tools to easily disconnect, they can enjoy their lives more and be fully present.
 Sure, while a lot of the time we spend on our phones is really useful, some of it could honestly be spent on other things - like that sewing project you've been wanting to get done or those garden beds you've been eager to build.
-So, with the dashboard, Google's adding key capabilities to help you manage screen time.
+So, with the dashboard, Google's has given us key capabilities to help manage our screen time.